mpaglia0/Zeta/README.md

 ### Analytics

-Removed Google and Gauges Analytics for ethical/privacy reasons.
+**Removed Google and Gauges Analytics for ethical/privacy reasons**.

 Kept only the free Matomo (aka Piwik) system.